 Even if you are armed with this checklist, you may miss some signs of damage that a more discerning eye might catch.
 It is a good reason to seek the advice of a trusted mechanic to check for damage to the vehicle before purchasing.

-After you finally finish the flood damaged cars checklist, you will have an idea on how to avoid those cars.
+After you finally finish the flood damaged cars checklist, you will have an idea on how to avoid these types of cars.
 If you need car insurance, don’t forget to use our free online quote service to help you compare multiple quotes from top insurers.